“ERASMUS+” – Programme

 10 steps to Erasmus+

-Look on the FAU websites for information on the existing Erasmus partnerships for your subject, as well as details of the courses on offer, teaching language, support services, etc. You can also find information on your faculty, school or degree programme website.
+Find out more about your subject’s existing Erasmus partnerships as well as the courses on offer, teaching language, and support services on FAU’s websites and on our world map.
+You can also find information on your faculty, school or degree programme website.
 If necessary, take a language course to improve your language skills.

 Students at the School of Business, Economics and Society should please refer to the Office for International Relations in Nuremberg.